Last Updated: 26th November 2017.

 I work my butt off every day to be able to fund my adventures.
 It’s not always easy but I’m lucky enough that I’m doing something I actually love – which makes it worth it.

-I don’t have a regular job any more as I decided that it would be much more fun to be my own boss.
+I don’t have a ‘normal’ job that pays me at the end of every month any more as I decided that it would be much more fun to be my own boss.
 And it really is.
 So I decided to become a full-time freelancer.

-I’ve talked about this a lot in the past couple of months and I keep mentioning it, because I want you to know that it is an option worth considering.
+I’ve talked about this a lot in the past and I keep mentioning it, because I want you to know that it is an option worth considering.
+Not just being a translator, but being a freelancer in general.

 I’m not gonna lie to you: it’s not a stable job.
 One day you have a contract with a client and the next day you don’t.
-It’s not secure like a regular job, but it’s worth it.
+It’s not secure like a regular job, but it’s worth it and anyways, security is too comfortable.

 When I first started out as a freelancer I had one client.
-Now I juggle four clients at a time and even though it’s hard work, my bank account is thanking me for it.
+Now I juggle several clients at a time and even though it’s hard work, my bank account is definitely thanking me for it.

 I’m a travel blogger

-This is my favourite job of them all.
-This is what I am really passionate about and I would do it even if I didn’t make a penny from it.
+This is a job that I love a lot as well.
+This is what I am passionate about and I would do it even if I didn’t make a penny from it.
 In fact, my first year as a travel blogger didn’t earn me any money at all what-so-ever.

 I wrote and published an eBook